Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/generating-pdf-files-from-web-pages-with-paged-media.md

 ## Summary

 This is a pretty straightforward converter to use.
-It was definitely “as easy” if not easier than the other libraries I tried.
+It was definitely "as easy" if not easier than the other libraries I tried.
 Obviously, I would have loved to have found a free library that did everything that Prince does – but nothing came close in respect of the CSS Paged Media support.
 Not only does it handle the page breaks and continuation instructions well, it managed to beat all the browsers when it came to the headers and footers.

 A few converters say they support paged media, but actually they only support page-breaks – not headers, footers and dynamic data.